like2000/PyHEADTAIL/README.md

   		- the different coordinates type is redone, a function to convert values from one coordinates type to another is included to reduce the code length
-  		- constant_space is now the reference (and is constant frame also)
+  		- constant_space is now the reference (and it is constant frame also)
-  		- constant_charge is working, but the losses are not taken into account (the frame can diverge...)
   		- Gaussian fit inside the slice module (and the track method updates the bunch length in Beams class)
   	   Reorganisation of the longitudinal_impedance module
   		- all calculations are now done in tau
-    	- the impedance coming from and impedance table is assumed to be 0 for higher frequencies
+    	- the impedance coming from the impedance table is assumed to be 0 for higher frequencies
     	- the wake_calc in InputTable assumes that the wake begins at t=0
     	- the precalculation is always done in InducedVoltageTime unless you use